Former Washington Gov. Mike Lowry remembered as proud liberal, quietly generous

 It was hardly an exaggeration to say “if there were two or more people on a street corner, Mike would want to stop and give a speech,” said Mark Brown, a longtime aide and friend.

-Lowry was first elected to the King County Council in 1975 and to the U.S. House of Representatives in 1978, representing the Seattle-area’s 7th Congressional District for a decade.
-He served a single term as governor, from 1993 to 1997, declining to run for second term amid allegations of sexual harassment.
+Lowry was first elected to the King County Council in 1975 and to the U.S. House of Representatives in 1978, representing the Seattle area’s 7th Congressional District for a decade.
+He served a single term as governor, from 1993 to 1997, declining to run for a second term amid allegations of sexual harassment.

 When he served in Congress, Lowry held frequent town-hall meetings to hear directly from constituents in his district — a contrast with some representatives who are now shunning such face-to-face events.